-On Sunday, March 9, 2014, thousands of runners will navigate their way from Downtown LA to Santa Monica in the 2014 LA Marathon.
-The 2014 LA Marathon is the fifth running of the iconic “Stadium to the Sea” course, which takes runners from Dodger Stadium to the Pacific Ocean.
-Runners pass many of LA’s world‐famous landmarks along the way, including Walt Disney Concert Hall, TCL Chinese Theatre, the Sunset Strip, Rodeo Drive and the Santa Monica Pier.
+On Sunday, March 15, 2015, thousands of runners will navigate their way from Downtown L.A. to Santa Monica in the 2015 LA Marathon.
+The 2015 LA Marathon is the sixth running of the iconic “Stadium to the Sea” course, which takes runners from Dodger Stadium to the Pacific Ocean.
+Runners pass many of L.A.’s world‐famous landmarks along the way, including Walt Disney Concert Hall, TCL Chinese Theatre, the Sunset Strip, Rodeo Drive and the Santa Monica Pier.
 Dozens of bands, cheerleaders and other entertainment will be stationed at mile markers throughout the race to entertain spectators and motivate runners.

 Reflecting its status as a premier race, the LA Marathon received the coveted designation as the nation’s best big city race in the January 2013 issue of Runner’s World magazine.
 “We are honored to be recognized by the leading running publication as the best big city race in the country,” said Nick Curl, LA Marathon’s Race Director.
 “We continue to challenge ourselves to enhance the runner experience from year to year, and recognitions like these confirm that our efforts are working.”